tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 * A primary key is necessary; it can be specified with a table constraint PRIMARY KEY.
 * There must be at least one column.
-* If IF NOT EXISTS is specified, and there is already a table with the same name, the statement is ignored.
+* When IF NOT EXISTS is specified, and there is already a table with the same name, the statement is ignored.

 Actions:

 #.
-Tarantool evaluates each column definition and table-constraint,
+Tarantool evaluates each column definition and *table-constraint*,
    and returns an error if any of the rules is violated.
 #.
 Tarantool makes a new definition in the schema.
 #.
 Tarantool makes new indexes for PRIMARY KEY or UNIQUE constraints.